What is Vasostrict and how is it used?

 Mechanism Of Action

-The vasoconstrictive effects of vasopressin are mediated by vascular V1 receptors.
-Vascular V1 receptors are directly coupled to phopholipase C, resulting in release of calcium, leading to vasoconstriction.
+Vasopressin causes vasoconstriction by binding to V1 receptors on vascular smooth muscle coupled to the Gq/11-phospholipase C-phosphatidyl-inositol-triphosphate pathway, resulting in the release of intracellular calcium.
 In addition, vasopressin stimulates antidiuresis via stimulation of V2 receptors which are coupled to adenyl cyclase.